hriczzoli/Dine-With-Me/README.md

 # Dine with Me

-A side project I started working on for my firends' game
+A side project I started working on for my firends' game made with [React, Redux] - will be integrated with Firebase

 # Commands
 npm install / yarn install - to install dependencies